V-ID Price Up 65.5% Over Last Week (VIDT)

-V-ID (CURRENCY:VIDT) traded up 9.2% against the US dollar during the 24-hour period ending at 10:00 AM E.T. on May 10th.
-During the last seven days, V-ID has traded 65.5% higher against the US dollar.
-V-ID has a total market capitalization of $45.71 million and $8.26 million worth of V-ID was traded on exchanges in the last day.
-One V-ID coin can now be purchased for approximately $0.99 or 0.00008325 BTC on cryptocurrency exchanges.
+V-ID (CURRENCY:VIDT) traded 9.2% higher against the dollar during the twenty-four hour period ending at 15:00 PM E.T. on May 16th.
+Over the last seven days, V-ID has traded 65.5% higher against the dollar.
+V-ID has a market capitalization of $45.71 million and $8.26 million worth of V-ID was traded on exchanges in the last 24 hours.
+One V-ID coin can now be purchased for about $0.99 or 0.00008325 BTC on popular exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.